Big Walnut Nature Preserve

-A late 1960s Army Corps of Engineers proposal to build a reservoir in the area came to naught; about the same time, the area received a National Natural Landmark designation.
+Fortune Woods features a long-stemmed lollipop trail of nearly two miles that allows access to Big Walnut Creek and very large trees.
+A late 1960s Army Corps of Engineers proposal to build a reservoir in the area came to naught.
+About the same time, the area received a National Natural Landmark designation.

 Big Walnut Creek

+The trail continues descending, now along the flank of the ridge through a rich understory of ferns and wildflowers.
+At the bottom, a short spur leads to the creek bank; riffles and overhanging trees contribute to a peaceful and scenic setting.
 After retracing your steps to rejoin the main loop, three crossings of smaller streams follow in quick succession – wet feet are a distinct possibility – before a pair of staircases rise part way out of the valley.
+A first-rate destination.